Incident Manager Salary

 Popular Skills for Incident Manager

-Survey results show that Incident Managers typically report just a few professional skills.
-Most notably, skills in Project Management, Technical Analysis, Information Technology Infrastructure Library, and Oral / Verbal Communication are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Oral / Verbal Communication.
-Most people experienced in Information Technology Infrastructure Library also know Project Management.
+Survey takers who work as Incident Managers report a focused set of job skills.
+Most notably, skills in Project Management, Technical Analysis, Information Technology Infrastructure Library, and Oral / Verbal Communication are correlated to pay that is above average, with boosts between 3 percent and 19 percent.
+Skills that are correlated to lower pay, on the other hand, include Oral / Verbal Communication.
+Most people who know Information Technology Infrastructure Library also know Project Management.

 Pay by Experience Level for Incident Manager